 China is a popular travel & expatriate destination; it has both spectacular natural landscapes and rich cultural heritage.
 However, moving to China with children can be challenging for expats.
-If you are planning your first family trip to China or becoming an expat there, this article will give you 10 tips for moving or travelling with your family.
+If you are planning your first family moving to China or becoming an expat there, this article will give you 10 tips for moving or travelling with your family.

 1. Learning Chinese Before You Arrive

 Though many Chinese people can understand and speak English in urban cities, it is recommended that expats learn some Chinese before travelling.
 It also makes sense to use one of the many translation apps that you can download on your phone.

 2. Book Ahead Before Travelling Within China

 For expatriates planning to travel within China, it is very important to book hotels and transportation ahead.
 Hotels near tourist destinations are usually very popular, and it is almost impossible to find another local comfortable hotel room after 9 pm during peak travel seasons.
 The same goes for transportation tickets, so remember to book everything in advance.

 3. Know The Local Climate

 China is a big country, so the weather in China varies drastically from place to place.
 In the Southern area of China, the climate is usually hot, mild and humid.
 Hainan Island, Guangzhou, Hong Kong and Yunnan all have a tropical climate.
 The Northern part of China, however, has a subarctic climate.
 For example, Heilongjiang has an average temperature of – 30°C during the winter season.